donovankg/html/questionnaire/README.md

 12. How can you apply CSS to only a part of the HTML document?
   * you can do it inline or in a link at the top.
 13. What are the new features introduced by CSS3?
-  * anamation, selectors, text effcts
+  * anamation, selectors, text effcts, rounded corners
 14. How can you highlight text in HTML?
   * use a span and change the background color
 15. What is responsive design?